- Lithium is a mineral found in rocks & water throughout nature.

 Effects of lithium

-Besides lithium’s impact on the epigenome, it also influences various other longevity mechanisms.
+Besides lithium’s impact on the epigenome, this mineral also influences various other longevity mechanisms.

 Lithium increases autophagy.
 Autophagy is the process that clears damaged proteins and other cellular waste from our cells.
 During aging, autophagy decreases, leading to the accumulation of proteins inside and outside cells, hindering their proper function.